GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds

 \subsection{Overview}

-We propose \textbf{GSCompleter}, a novel plugin that shifts 3DGS completion task from the unstable ``Repair-then-Distill'' optimization to a robust and rapid ``Generate-then-Register'' paradigm.
+We propose \textbf{GSCompleter}, a novel plugin that shifts the 3DGS completion task from the unstable ``Repair-then-Distill'' optimization to a robust and rapid ``Generate-then-Register'' paradigm.
 Given a context scene $\mathcal{G}_{\text{ctx}}$ reconstructed from sparse observations $\mathcal{I}_{\text{obs}}$, our goal is to seamlessly integrate missing geometry from a target viewpoint $\mathbf{P}_t$.
 As illustrated in Fig.~\ref{fig:pipeline}, the proposed pipeline proceeds in four stages: